 Software development kit (SDK) spoofing is a form of sophisticated invalid traffic that is particularly nefarious because it’s notoriously difficult to detect.
-It involves a bad actor figuring out how various app SDKs transmit install and attribution data and signaling that a device has successfully installed an app when, in reality, no such thing has happened.
+It involves a bad actor figuring out how various app SDKs transmit install and attribution data.
+It then uses that information to signal that a device has successfully installed an app when, in reality, no such thing has happened.
 This sort of fraud is especially lucrative if there’s a cost per install incentive associated with that app.

 How SDK spoofing works: